 The trained psychotherapists at Bayside Psychotherapy can help you regain control of your eating patterns.
 Our aim is to address eating disorders not as simple food issues but at the level of particular thoughts and feelings which give rise to bingeing rituals.
 Such contributing thoughts are not always obvious or even conscious at first.
 Our methods come from extensive experience with many patients and are based on several treatment options.

-Make an enquiry by using our contact form.
+Make an inquiry by using our contact form.
 If you aren’t in Melbourne we can meet via Skype at a mutually beneficial time.